 When his mother suddenly passes away, young teenager Taro Hanaukyo is left orphaned and decides to go live with his grandfather in the mountains near Tokyo.
-However, after the arduous climb, Taro finds out that this mountain home is actually a massive estate and that he is the heir to one of Japan’s wealthiest and most influential families.
+However, after the arduous climb, Taro finds out that this mountain home is actually a massive estate and that he is the heir to one of Japan’s wealthiest, most-influential families.

 #2 The specialist maids

 All of the maids are fun and energetic in their own way, but through the show’s 15 episodes, it zooms in on a few special maids that get more development.
-These lead to some of the most interesting episodes of the series and the characters themselves are remarkably interesting for such a short anime.
+These lead to some of the most interesting episodes of the series, as the characters are remarkably interesting for such a short anime.

 #3 Fan-service galore

 Hanaukyo Maid Team originally aired as a series of shorts in 2001 and it’s a very fan-service heavy show.
 Episodes are 14-minutes long and uncensored, which comes into play constantly as some maids have not yet grown accustomed to the change in masters.